Most business owners come to me wanting a simple answer to this question.

 SEO:

-- Higher upfront investment
+- Greater upfront cost/investment

 - Lower long-term costs

-- Ongoing maintenance needed
+- Ongoing maintenance is required for optimal results

-- Value compounds over time
+- Value will appear and compound over time

 Google Ads:

-- Immediate cost per click
+- Immediate cost incurred per click

-- Budget flexibility
+- Budget flexibility and ability to set limits

-- Clear cost per acquisition
+- Clear identification of cost per client/customer acquisition

 When to Choose SEO